Terraform

 What is merge in Terraform?

-Terraform merge is a built-in function.
-The merge function takes an arbitrary number of maps or objects and returns a single map or object that contains a merged set of elements from all arguments.
+Terraform merge is a built-in function that takes an arbitrary number of maps or objects and returns a single map or object containing a merged set of elements from all arguments.
+If the same key appears in multiple maps, the value from the later map overrides earlier ones.

 Keep in mind that the merge function is available in Terraform versions 0.12 and later.
 If you are using an earlier version of Terraform, you might need to use alternative methods like the concat function or the for expression to achieve similar merging behavior.